Categories

 • HIghlandmom:

 RA causes redness in one or both eyes because you dry out so corrective lenses won’t help.
 The excellent news is that an over the counter artificial tear will.
-Use them right through the day-if redness persists consult your eye doctor and hej may recommend a prescription drop.
+Use them throughout the day-if redness persists consult your eye doctor and hej may recommend a prescription drop.
 Excellent luck!

 • Judy B: